 - Travel and emergency assistance services – If you have an emergency away from home, you can receive free referrals to local services (such as medical, legal or transportation assistance) by placing a call to the benefits administrator.

 - Extended warranty protection – Southwest Plus cardholders can extend the original manufacturer’s warranty by one year on eligible purchases made with the card, up to $10,000 per claim.

 - Purchase protection – This benefit covers eligible items purchased with your card in the event of theft or damage.

-Unfortunately, these perks are fairly run-of-the-mill compared to other airline credit cards.
-For example, the United Explorer card provides a $100 credit every four years to help cover the costs of Global Entry or TSA PreCheck status, as well as discounts on in-flight purchases such as drinks and Wi-Fi access.
+Unfortunately, while these perks are fairly run-of-the-mill compared to other airline credit cards, they can come in handy if you fly frequently.
+For example, the United Explorer Card provides up to a $100 credit every four years to help cover the costs of Global Entry or TSA PreCheck status, as well as discounts on in-flight purchases such as drinks and Wi-Fi access.

-In exchange for a higher annual fee – the Southwest Rapid Rewards® Premier Credit Card charges $99 per year, versus $69 for the Plus.
-The Premier card offers the same sign-up bonus as the Plus card, and 6,000 points on your account anniversary instead of 3,000.
+The situation is similar with the mid-tier alternative, the Southwest Rapid Rewards® Premier Credit Card.
+You’ll pay $99 per year, versus $69 for the Plus, but you’ll get 6,000 points on your account anniversary instead of 3,000.
 Based on our calculations, the Premier’s anniversary bonus is worth an additional $48, which more than covers the $30 difference in annual fees.

-Depending on how often you travel internationally, the Premier card could represent significant savings when swiping your card overseas, since it charges no foreign transaction fees.
-(The Plus, meanwhile, imposes a 3 percent foreign transaction fee.)
-Considering the airline’s primarily domestic flight network, however, this may not be much of a deal-breaker.
+Depending on how often you travel internationally – and keeping in mind Southwest’s limited international routes – the Premier card could also save you money when you use your card overseas, since it charges no foreign transaction fees.
+(The Plus, meanwhile, imposes a 3% foreign transaction fee.)

 How does the Southwest Plus card compare to other cards?